DockYard/styleguides/ux-dev/team-values.md

 ## Responsible
-"We’re passionate open-source, community, and environmental stewards."
+> We’re passionate open-source, community, and environmental stewards.

 We are: reliable, accountable, dependable
 We are not: fickle, deceitful, untrustworthy